azrod/doc-crds-dev-update-action/README.md

 Why?
 ----

-Although the Go module proxies are capable of pulling the missing versions on-demand, there are cases when this needs to be done before anyone has requested a new version via `go get` through this proxy.
-An example would be updating the `pkg.go.dev` documentation of your library upon release.
+Although the `doc.crds.dev` are capable of pulling the missing versions on-demand, there are cases when this needs to be done before anyone has requested a new version via a http request to the service.

-Currently the [pkg.go.dev](https://pkg.go.dev), unlike [godoc.org](https://godoc.org) does not track new module versions, displaying the last one it knows about as the latest one.
-The proposed workaround [suggests](https://github.com/golang/go/issues/37005#issuecomment-599541549) pulling the new version via `go get` after it has been released, which is now automated with this GitHub action.
+An example would be updating the `doc.crds.dev` documentation of your library upon release.

 License
 -------